 I attempt a model Anti-Discrimination and Sexual Rights Policy based on my findings, legal decisions and suggestions from participants and experts.

 Circulated the findings among the participants and invited suggestions for improvement and authenticity.

 Presented the findings of the research at a focus group of experts in the field and invited suggestions.

-Presented the findings of the research at the Xth Conference of the International Association for the Study of Sexuality, Culture and Society.
+Presented the findings of the research at the Xth Conference of the International Association for the Study of Sexuality, Culture and Society in 2015.
 The conference was titled, “Literacies and Sexualities in the Cultural, Fictional, Real and Virtual Worlds: Past, Present Future Perfect?”
-Also presented findings at a conference titled “Deconstructing the Gender Binary: A Dialogue on Expression, Identity and Legal Recognition” at the West Bengal National University of Juridical Sciences, Kolkata.
+Also presented findings at a conference titled “Deconstructing the Gender Binary: A Dialogue on Expression, Identity and Legal Recognition” at the West Bengal National University of Juridical Sciences, Kolkata, in July 2016.
 Most recently, the findings were presented at the 4th LASSnet international conference titled, “Thinking with Evidence: Seeking Certainty, Making Truth” at New Delhi in December 2016.

 Drew up a model policy titled “Sexual Rights and Anti- Discrimination Policy” for schools to adopt based on the findings of the study.
 This policy incorporates suggestions of the participants and the experts in the field.
 More details can be found at the following link

 Submitted the model policy for consideration to the Government of India and the Government of Haryana for the proposed revision of the National Education Policy (in 2016).